updated July 16 2025

 Several people, even endowed people, have chosen not to return to church activity post Covid.
 While pondering on why that is, I wonder if part of the reason is that the pandemic provided an opportunity for comparison.
 For those whose membership was in name only, or whose membership was only socially or traditionally grounded, even if they were actively involved, but who never developed a personal, spiritual relationship with Christ, who never engaged and felt humbled by the Savior’s redeeming power in their lives, who never personally felt God’s love, are betrayed by a false comparison.
 Unfortunately, not having experienced any of these spiritual things, nor having a living affirmation of their reality, they essentially compare their new non church life to the Church life they had before Covid, but they failed to experience all of the spiritual and eternal benefits that come from true devotion to God.
 Essentially they cannot tell the difference between the two because, for them, there is no difference.
 They have known nothing else and mistakenly walk away thinking that what they are walking toward will be better than what they are leaving.

 Sometimes I feel that striving to live the gospel in its fullness is like carrying two dozen tomatoes home from the store in my arms.
-There just isn’t enough room for all of them and some always drop.
-When trying to pick up the ones I drop, others inevitably drop also.
-No matter how hard I try, no matter how much I want to get all the tomatoes home in perfect condition, I just can’t keep all the tomatoes safely in my arms.
+There just isn’t enough room for all of them and I always drop some.
+While trying to pick up the ones I drop, others will inevitably fall out of my grasp.
+No matter how hard I try, no matter how much I want to get the tomatoes home in pristine condition, I just can’t keep all the tomatoes safely in my arms.
 My best efforts are never enough.
 It becomes discouraging at times, even to the point of wanting to give up.
-After all, why try if the best I can do is get home with with only a few undamaged tomatoes?
-However, imagine my surprise when I arrive home only to see that all of the tomatoes are just as undamaged as when I left the store.
+After all, why try if the best I can do is get home with only a few undamaged tomatoes?
+However, imagine my surprise when I arrive home only to find that all of the tomatoes are just as undamaged as when I left the store.
 There is not a single flaw in any of them.
 I wondered how such a thing could be.
-Understanding came sweetly.
-It never was about the tomatoes.
-It was always about how I responded to the challenge of getting the tomatoes home safely.
-This changed how I perceived the process.
-Regardless of how seemingly impossible it was to get the tomatoes home in store-like condition, the Lord isn’t worried about the condition of the tomatoes.
+Understanding came softly.
+I’m not talking about tomatoes.
+It never was about tomatoes.
+It was about how dropped tomatoes can help me better understand how the Atonement of Jesus Christ can change me.
+My focus is on the tomatoes when it should be on how I responded to the challenge of getting the tomatoes home undamaged.
+Regardless of how seemingly impossible it is to get all the tomatoes home in store-like condition, the Lord isn’t worried about the condition of the tomatoes.
 He wanted me to keep picking up the tomatoes as best I could, even if I had to pick them up over and over and over again, until I got home.
 He wanted my best effort even if it wasn’t good enough to preserve the tomatoes.
-The struggle I had with the tomatoes was evidence of my desire and effort to complete the process even if my performance was flawed.
-I came to realize it was a way I could express what I wanted most and the extent to which I would go to complete my task.
-Now I know that by struggling forward, seeking Christ, wanting to get closer to Him, and returning home to Him is the task of greatest importance in my life and it doesn’t matter if I’m bruised, or broken, or flawed in the process.
+The struggle I had to get the tomatoes home was evidence of my desire and effort to get them home without damage, even if my ability to do so was flawed.
+It was a way to express what was most important to me and the extent to which I would go to successfully complete my task.
+It wasn’t my best effort that made the tomatoes whole.
+It was the power Jesus Christ has to make damaged things whole.
+But it was my best efforts that engaged the Savior’s power to enable me to become more like Him.
+Now I begin to understand the importance of struggling forward, no matter how often I fall short while seeking Him, to become His disciple.
+It doesn’t matter that if in the process I become bruised, or broken, or flawed.
+The Savior can heal me from any flaw, any weakness, any sin.
 He is incredibly patient with each of us as we struggle to do something far more challenging than juggling tomatoes.
-And best of all, if we are persistently diligent in seeking Him, regardless of how inadequate we sometimes feel, no matter how many tomatoes we drop, He will accept our devotion and enable us to complete the process of becoming whole, no matter how flawed we once were.
-That is the meaning of Christ’s atonement.
-It’s what He offers to all.
+And best of all, if we diligently seek Him, regardless of how inadequate we feel or are, no matter how many tomatoes we drop, His grace enables us to complete the process without flaw.
+Just like the tomatoes that are miraculously made whole, it isn’t my best effort that makes them whole.
+But it is my best effort that invited the Savior to enable me to accomplish something I could not accomplish on my own.
+Just as I had to expend my very best effort to get all the tomatoes home in pristine condition, I must expend my very best effort to engage His power to heal me and accomplish the same miraculous thing in my life.
+He gave His all for me, can I give anything less to Him?
+This is the meaning of Christ’s atonement.
+Christ heals that which is broken.
+He makes whole what is inadequate.
+His justice makes right that which is tragically unjust.
+His mercy provides hope.
+His pure goodness and love overcomes any negative or evil influence and replaces it with peace, hope, and pure love.
+He makes the natural man a Saint, if that’s what the man wants and is willing to do what is required, regardless of the cost.
+Indeed, He is the Christ, the Mighty Messiah, the Hope of Israel, the Deliverer, the Savior and Redeemer, the literal Son of God.

 The boundary line between appropriate and inappropriate never seems dangerous until crossed.